Frequently Asked Questions About Novice Hockey

 When does the season start?
 When does it end?

 Elks Novice Hockey will start in October and will run through to the end of March.

 Do kids need to bring their own jersey?

-Jersies and socks will be handed out at the first ice time, and Elks should have a table set up just inside the main doors at Delaney Arena where they can be picked up.
-Jersies will need to be returned at the end of the season.
+Jerseys and socks will be handed out at the first ice time, and Elks should have a table set up just inside the main doors at Delaney Arena where they can be picked up.
+Jerseys will need to be returned at the end of the season.

 How do I know the hockey equipment is sized properly?

 Hockey Canada offers a good overview of sizing all equipment for both players and goalies in their video.